GS-2M: Material-aware Gaussian Splatting for High-fidelity Mesh Reconstruction: Ablation, Limitations, Future Work

 For ablation, we study the effectiveness of the enhanced multi-view geometric term and the proposed roughness supervision loss.
 Since our framework is largely constructed from components introduced in previous works \cite{Chen2025PGSR, Huang2024visbility, Liang2024gsir, zhu2025gsror2}, please refer to their respective papers for deeper insights.
 Figure \eqref{fig-ablation-roughness} compares the appearance decomposition results when training with and without the multi-view roughness supervision term ($\mathcal{L}_\mathrm{ro}$).
 The proposed loss reduces noise artifacts in the captured lighting and prevents specular highlights from bleeding into the albedo.
 Conversely, relying solely on $\mathcal{L}_\mathrm{pbr}$ is extremely under-constrained, contaminating learned BRDF parameters and environment lighting.

 Table \ref{tab-ablation-mv-geo} studies the effect of two modifications made to the multi-view geometric constraint $L_\mathrm{g}$, using the DTU benchmark.
 The ablation reveals that the addition of multi-view normal consistency to the $L_\mathrm{g}$ term substantially enhances both surface reconstruction and NVS performance.
 As demonstrated in Figure \ref{fig-mv-pgsr}, the new $L_\mathrm{g}$ also helps achieve more consistent geometry in regions with high-frequency textures.
 The integration of occlusion-aware filtering, on the other hand, only causes a slight improvement in NVS quality.

-Our framework successfully maintains surface reconstruction performance for diffuse objects and simultaneously handles highly reflective ones.
 Nevertheless, we recognize certain limitations of our method that provide opportunities for future enhancement.

 \paragraph*{Under-constrained albedo and lighting} Despite the effectiveness of the roughness supervision term, the optimization process of our method still lacks constraints to supervise albedo and lighting.
 Although contemporary works handle this ill-posed problem with encoders--decoders \cite{Zhang2025refgs} or pre-trained priors \cite{glossygs}, we prefer self-supervision strategies similar to $\mathcal{L}_\mathrm{ro}$.
 In other words, finding reliable features to guide albedo and lighting without heavily relying on neural components is an interesting direction that we regard as a potential improvement for decomposing appearance.